mitmedialab/SAR-opal-base/README.md

 - Add some way of easily seeing which objects in the scene are draggable or able to be interacted with; used to do the grow-shrink pulse motion, but that caused havoc with the collision detection
 - Right now, the sidekick configuration is a simple true/false; you can't start out without a sidekick and add it in later.
 Consider adding a sar\_opal\_msg that enables or disables the sidekick, so that it can appear or disappear as needed.
 - If you try to send a message with sar\_opal\_sender to move an object but send a json file that doesn't have the right stuff in it for a move command, throws error, need to fix.
 More generally: we don't check that the command number matches the arguments in the json file.
 Should probably do that during message decoding.
+- Figure out how to put all graphics in a folder outside of the compiled app \(right now they are in the 'Resources' folder so Unity knows where they are more easily\), so that we can add new graphics more easily.
+- Change config file name from 'websocket\_config' to something generic since it's not just for websocket setup anymore